-So what does the future hold for the high end Digital SLR’s?
-With more and more people turning to digital, they will search the web for ideas and inspiration as to what to buy and are inundated with information on the 2 market leaders.
+So what does the future hold for the high end Digital SLR's?
+With more and more people turning to digital, they will search the web for ideas and inspiration as to what to buy.
+They are inundated with information on the 2 market leaders.

 Why would someone coming into digital photography as a newbie go for a lesser brand (other than cost and their lens collection) when there is so much information and support on line for these 2 giants of the Digital SLR marketplace?

 Should Sigma stick to what they do best, producing fine 3rd party lenses and Speedlights?
 Should Fujifilm and the rest concentrate on the compact digital and advanced compact digital market along with their media (digital film) production?

 I guess not as we always need healthy competition and the rest of the bunch will always have their diehard fans.
 With the expected Digital SLR boom expected over the next couple of years it will be interesting to follow.
 Who knows, maybe Olympus will fight back with the most outstanding Pro Digital SLR ever made?